 by C. Elkins, OK Math and Reading Lady

-The National Reading Panel has named five essential components of reading: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+The National Reading Panel has named five essential components of reading: phonological awareness (which includes phonemic awareness), phonics, fluency, vocabulary, and comprehension.
 To be a reader, a student must learn how to decode words and also comprehend them.
 As I encounter students in my consulting practice, many are at a loss regarding ways to decode words and thus fall further and further behind.
 According to numerous educational articles about the science of teaching reading, teachers are also often feeling they didn’t have the proper background information from their university experiences about how to teach children to read.
 Plus, many of my subscribers are alternatively or emergency certified and have not had this information presented to them either.
 Check out this article.
 Notice how explicit phonics instruction is a central focus: https://www.nctq.org/blog/The-Science-of-Teaching-Reading

 Most reading classrooms utilize a balanced literacy model, trying to devote an equal amount of time to the above 4-5 components.
 Often times due to time constraints, phonics is “covered” through the spelling lessons or through individualized computer programs.
 This is not enough.
 Many commercial reading series provide some phonics instruction, but the lessons are often not to-the-point, rely too much on worksheets, and have too much teacher talk (in my opinion).
 Many teachers with whom I work have expressed they don’t feel adquate in their attempts to help students beyond saying, “sound it out.”

 So let’s see if we can tackle this beast for the next few posts.
 Here’s what I plan to focus on:

 - What are the sound / letter combinations students should know?